 Required textbook is McCall Phlebotomy Essentials, 6th Edition (ISBN: 9781496325211)

-OPTIONAL Clinical - This is a 3 week course, which places students at clinical sites, providing supervised experience in the performance of venipuncture.
+Clinical - This is a 3 week course, which places students at clinical sites, providing supervised experience in the performance of venipuncture.
 This course teaches patient interaction and application of universal precautions, proper collection techniques, specimen handling, and data management.
 The students will be required to complete 3 weeks of clinical with direct supervision provided by clinical professionals.
-The clinical is 8 hours per day 5 days a week and 120 hours and 110 successful unaided blood collections are required.
+The clinical is 8 hours per day 5 days a week and 120 hours and 100 successful unaided blood collections are required.
 All clinical rotation hours are scheduled between clinical site coordinator and Program Coordinator.
 After successfully completing the clinical requirements, students are eligible for the certification exam.
 The American Society for Clinical Pathology examination must be taken and each student must receive a passing score before receiving certificate from ASCP Board.
 Upon completion, students should be able to safely perform procedures necessary for specimen collections on patients in medical laboratories, clinics and hospitals.

 Tuition - $475.00 (ASCP Exam $135.00)